aditiV28/school-management-system/README.md

 3. Set up environment variables
 4. Start the server

-For API endpoints, error handling and input-output expected formats please refer to the openapi.yml file under /utils.
+For API endpoints and documentation, error handling and input-output expected formats please refer to the openapi.yml file under /utils.
 Copy-paste the openapi.yml file into a swagger editor (https://editor.swagger.io/) to get a better understanding.

 Authentication and Authorization